Pacific Palisades, Los Angeles: Will Rogers Trail

 Will Rogers Trail is a 4.1 mile trail with 449 ft in elevation gain located within Will Rogers State Historic Park.
 This trail is one of many trails located within the Will Rogers State Park, near the Riviera neighborhood.
 Will Rogers Trail is known for being very challenging even for experienced hikers, as it is not very well-maintained, and there are signs on portions of the trail which point this out.
-Those hiking this trail may have to scramble on stones through the underbrush to avoid falling into the nearby creek.
-During the winter months the creek often overflows its banks, obscuring the trail and making this trail even more treacherous.
+Those hiking may have to scramble on stones through the underbrush to avoid falling into the nearby creek.
+During winter the creek often overflows its banks, obscuring the trail and making it even more treacherous.

 State parks and beaches

 The California Department of Parks and Recreation also has locations in Pacific Palisades.

 Will Rogers State Beach

 Will Rogers State Beach extends 1+3/4 mi along the shore.
 The beach features swimming and skin diving.
 Facilities include volleyball courts, playground and gymnastic equipment, as well as a bike path and walkway.
 A number of movies and TV shows have been filmed at this beach.
 The beach is located off the Pacific Coast Highway, near the intersection with Temescal Canyon Road.
 The beach is operated by the County of Los Angeles Department of Beaches & Harbors.